 James also investigated social interactions between puppies during feeding.
 He couched these studies in terms of dominance relations and social facilitation.
-Using a bowl from which only one puppy could eat at a time, two mixed litters of beagles and terriers both showed that the terriers were always the dominant animals in this paradigm (James, 1951), even when they were smaller than beagles.
-Dominance relations were further explored using a conditioned salivary procedure in which two dogs were tested simultaneously while standing next to each other.
+Using a bowl from which only one puppy could eat at a time and two mixed litters of beagles and terriers, James (1951) found that the terriers were always the dominant animals in this paradigm, even when they were smaller than beagles.
+He further explored dominance relations using a conditioned salivary procedure in which two dogs were tested simultaneously while standing next to each other.
 The relative status of the dog determined whether or not it would emit a conditioned salivary reflex (James, 1936).

+-----Insert Figure 9 about here-----

-James found that food-satiated puppies would eat significantly more food when presented with the food again in the presence of littermates the food re-presented in the absence of any other puppies (James, 1953b).
-However, puppies that were reared alone after weaning did not show social facilitation of feeding when first fed in a group (James & Gilbert, 1955).
+James also found that food-satiated puppies would eat significantly more food when presented with the food again in the presence of littermates, compared to when the food was presented again in the absence of other puppies (James, 1953b).
+However, puppies that were reared alone after weaning did not show this social facilitation of feeding when first fed in a group (James & Gilbert, 1955).

-James conducted a separate study on social facilitation that did not involve feeding behavior and demonstrated a clever and fascinating research line worthy of more thorough follow-up.
+James conducted a separate study on social facilitation that did not involve feeding behavior and demonstrated a clever and fascinating research line worthy of more thorough follow-up (James, 1971).
 He trained one dog to avoid a US (spray of water) in the start box of a three-compartment runway maze and found that a naïve dog would learn the escape response simply through social facilitation.
-The escape response could also be extinguished through social facilitation (James, 1971).
-This procedure warrantfurther investigation as a tool for studying social learning in dogs.
+James could then extinguish the escape response also through social facilitation.
+The decoy dog did not run from the compartment and the target dog also stopped running, although this procedure did not fully tease apart extinction processes from social facilitation.
+This procedure warrants further investigation as a tool for studying social learning in dogs.

 Finally, James also investigated the development of sensory systems and geotropic responses in puppies (James, 1952a, 1952b; 1956), and the effects of different levels of social deprivation on operant behavior in dogs for which the reinforcer was visual access to a conspecific (Angermeier & James, 1961).
 Here his work overlapped with the work of Hebb and his students, as well as Scott and Fuller.